-Most of the Company's revenue is generated from the Drivrz Financial lease origination platform.
+Most of the Company's revenue is generated from the Drivrz Financial lease origination and servicing platform.
 The Company's quarterly revenue has generally trended downwards over the past several quarters due to a decrease in the number of lease originations.
-The decrease in revenue from Q3 2021 is from the higher prices of used vehicles, lower than expected inventory levels, unexpected supply chain constraints and the impact of availability of credit facility, thereby reducing lease counts.
+The decrease in revenue from Q4 2021 is from the higher prices of used vehicles, lower than expected inventory levels, unexpected supply chain constraints and the impact of availability of credit facility, thereby reducing lease counts.

-The net loss for Q3/2021 was the lowest compared to other quarters.
-The Net loss has increased thereafter due to a decrease in lease counts.
-See section "Discussion of Operations"-Three months ended June 30, 2023, and 2022, for discussion on Q2 2023 net loss.
+The net loss for each of the last eight quarters has varied and has decreased from Q1/2023 as the lease counts decreased and the Company made efforts to reduce costs.
+See section "Discussion of Operations"-Three months ended September 30, 2023, and 2022, for discussion on Q3 2023 net loss.